-Every day from Easter to September, a tourist train takes visitors from Praza do Obradoiro or from Avenida Xoán XXIII through the old town and the gardens and shows panoramic views of the monumental quarter and the Cathedral.
+Every day from Easter to September, a tourist train takes visitors from Praza do Obradoiro or from Avenida Xoán XXIII through the Old Town and the gardens and shows panoramic views of the monumental quarter and the Cathedral.

 Organised Tours Out Of Town

 The final destination of the Santiago pilgrims is the Cathedral with the tomb said to contain the remains of the apostle James.
 This beautiful Cathedral is one of the most famous landmarks.

 Monastery and Church of San Martiño Pinario